 - Central to developing and supporting doctors

 - Underpins many aspects of medical leadership

-- Helps in achieving a doctor’s full
+- Helps in achieving a doctor’s full potential

 - Applies to doctors throughout their career pathway

-In dealing with the ever changing NHS, it is one of the tools used to build personal
+In dealing with the ever changing NHS, it is one of the tools

-Specialist Adviser for Mentoring is
+Dr Janice Birtle, the Specialist Adviser for Mentoring is

 working to champion mentoring and coaching throughout the College,

 and to support the setting up of mentoring schemes and to develop

 A mentor is a person who will support you by providing advice

 and support at any stage of your career.